wurenzhi/learned_ndv_estimator/README.md

 ### Learned NDV estimator
 Learned model to estimate number of distinct values (NDV) of a population using a small sample.
 The model approximates the maximum likelihood estimation of NDV, which is difficult to obtain analytically.
+See our paper [Learning to be a Statistician: Learned Estimator for Number of Distinct Values](https://vldb.org/pvldb/vol15/p272-wu.pdf) for more details.

 ### How to use
 1. Create an instance